 Soft circuits, also known as electronic textiles (e-textiles), are electrical circuits created using flexible conductive materials (such as conductive threads and fabrics) in conjunction with electronics components (such as LEDs, batteries, switches, and sensors).
 You will learn the basics of sewable circuits and apply that knowledge to a craft project: a tiny stuffed monster with light-up eyes!
 Knowing how to sew is helpful, but not required.

 Learn about electric energy from solar panels and the "Solar Suitcase" from WeShare Solar, a small off-grid, portable electric system that is being used in energy-poor regions of the world to bring light to the world's neediest people.
 You will learn about solar panales and electricity by building some simple circuits and then have a chance to help put together a Solar Suitcase.

 Learn about careers using highly-interactive magic-based experiments to demonstrate several key STEM concepts.
 You will help design experiments to solve magical mysteries and test magical prototypes to discover if new inventions are working as intended.
 Join the fun to change the ordinary into something extraordinary.

 Support the efforts to increase the participation of girls and women in math, science, engineering, and technology by making a contribution.

 A look at our past Conference photos where girls can gain solid practical experience with science as a process that is fun and compelling.

-Student registration for the Saturday February 25, 2017, conference is closed.
-If you are looking for similar events or resources, please check out other STEM opportunities in the Bay Area.
+If you are looking for other events like EYH, please check out other STEM opportunities in the Bay Area.